dprado981/GameSwap/README.md

 **Stretch Stories**

 * Users can add more information about the game (description, players, genre)
-* Users can filter section in main Stream where can view by request
+* Users can filter section in main Stream
 * Users can favorite to view later
 * Users can get hints and autocompletion for title/information from BGG API
 * Users can block/report users and posts